-Where a household customer has requested a water meter, we aim to install the meter within three months of the application being received.
-If we take longer than 90 days to fit the meter, we will start metered water charges from the date of the meter installation and will stop charges based on rateable value (RV) at the end of the three month period.
+Where a customer has requested a water meter, we aim to install the meter within three months of the application being received.
+If we take longer than 90 days to fit the meter, we will move the customer onto an Assessed charge until the meter is fitted, at which time the customer will move to a metered charge.